OGCJN/Tail-approximations-for-the-Student-t--F--and-Welch-statistics/README.md

 TSTExactPDF.nb and WELCHExactPDF.nb - the exact distribution for the Student two-sample t− and Welch statistics for odd sample sizes, see (Ray and Pitman, 1961).

-Other Materials
+**Other Materials**

 Supplementary-Materials.pdf - Remarks on Theorem 1.1 and its application to real data; extended version of the literature review; comparison of the result of Theorem 1.1 with the exact distribution of the Welch statistic; proof of Theorem 5.1.

 ___
-<sup>1</sup>For the F−statistic we use Monte Carlo integration.
+<sup>1</sup>For the F−statistic we use Monte Carlo integration.\
 <sup>2</sup>For the F−statistic and n<sub>1</sub> > 3 we use Monte Carlo integration.

 ## Reference
-Zholud, D. (2014). [**Tail approximations for the Student t−, F−, and Welch statistics for non-normal and not necessarily i.i.d. random variables**](http://www.zholud.com/articles/Tail-approximations-for-the-Student-t-,-F-,-and-Welch-statistics-for-non-normal-and-not-necessarily-i.i.d.-random-variables.pdf), **Bernoulli**, Vol. 20, No. 4, pp. 2102-2130
+Zholud, D. (2014). [**Tail approximations for the Student t−, F−, and Welch statistics for non-normal and not necessarily i.i.d. random variables**](http://www.zholud.com/articles/Tail-approximations-for-the-Student-t-,-F-,-and-Welch-statistics-for-non-normal-and-not-necessarily-i.i.d.-random-variables.pdf), **Bernoulli**, Vol. 20, No. 4, pp. 2102-2130\
+W.D.
+Ray and A.E.N.T.
+Pitman (1961). *An exact distribution of the Fisher-Behrens-Welch statistic for testing the diﬀerence between the means of two normal populations with unknown variance*, **Journal of the Royal Statistical Society.
+Series B (Methodological)**, 23(2):377–384, 1961.

 ## BiBTeX